 Kimberly Seals Allers is an award-winning journalist, author and nationally recognized media commentator.
 Her online commentaries have received over 10 million page views and her fifth book The Big Let Down—How Medicine, Big Business and Feminism Undermine Breastfeeding was published in 2017.

 Marta Effinger-Crichlow, Ph.D is the Chair of the African American Studies Department of the New York City College of Technology.
-She is also a dramaturg, playwright, and filmmaker, having completed her feature-length documentary Little Sallie Walker about childhood play and survival for black women and girls.
+She is also a dramaturg, playwright, and filmmaker, currently in post-production on her feature-length documentary Little Sallie Walker about childhood play and survival for black women and girls.

 Jacqueline Wolf is Assistant Professor in the Department of Social Medicine at Ohio University College of Osteopathic Medicine and the Women's Studies Program at Ohio University.
 She is the author of Don’t Kill Your Baby: Public Health and the Decline of Breastfeeding in the Nineteenth and Twentieth Centuries.